 Penalties

-There are heavy penalties for using an unregistered or uninsured vehicle in NSW.
-Use of a vehicle includes driving and parking the vehicle on a road or road-related area.
+In NSW, there are heavy penalties for using an unregistered or uninsured vehicle.
+Vehicle use includes driving and parking on a road or road-related area.

 Options if you receive a Penalty Notice